-If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the Director of Graduate Studies (Prof Nikita Sud).
-Complaints about departmental facilities should be made to the Departmental Administrator (Peter Franklin Routh).
-If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof Diego Sánchez-Ancochea).
+If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with the ODID Director of Graduate Studies - Professor Matthew J. Gibney - as appropriate.
+Complaints about departmental facilities should be made to the Head of Administration, Peter Franklin Routh.
+If you feel unable to approach one of those individuals, you may contact the Head of Department, Professor Jocelyn Alexander.
+The officer concerned will attempt to resolve your concern/complaint informally.

-The person concerned will attempt to resolve your concern/complaint informally.
-If you are dissatisfied with the outcome, you may take your concern further by making a formal complaint under the University Student Complaints Procedure, https://www.ox.ac.uk/students/academic/complaints.
+If you are dissatisfied with the outcome, you may take your concern further by making a formal complaint to the proctors under the University Student Complaints Procedure.

-If your concern or complaint relates to a provision made by your college, you may raise it either with your college advisor or with one of the college officers, such as the Senior Tutor or the Tutor for Graduates (as appropriate).
+If your concern or complaint relates to teaching or other provision made by your college, you should raise it either with your college advisor or with one of the college officers (the Senior Tutor or Tutor for Graduates, as appropriate).
 Your college will also be able to explain how to take your complaint further if you are dissatisfied with the outcome of its consideration.